 Downloading documents and accessing files offline

 Another useful Drive feature is the ability to view and edit files even if you don’t have access to the internet.
 All you need to do is download the Google Docs Offline extension for Google Chrome.
-Once downloaded — and enabled in your Drive settings — you can access certain files (Docs, Sheets, and Slides) even when you’re traveling or without internet for a few hours.
+Once downloaded — and enabled in your Drive settings — you can access specific files (Docs, Sheets, and Slides) even when you’re traveling or without internet for a few hours.
 A gray circle with a lightning bolt through it will appear next to your file name in the file window, letting you know when you are offline.

 One of the downsides of this, however, is that you can only access files you’ve created and haven’t shared with anyone.
 You also must have already opened Google Drive in your browser to do so.
-Files can be accessed offline via the mobile app as well, assuming you’ve turned on the function in Settings beforehand.
+Data can be accessed offline via the mobile app as well, assuming you’ve turned on the function in Settings beforehand.

 Adding multiple collaborators via a Google Group